 Check the condition of the wiper blades; if they are cracked or show any signs of deterioration, or if the glass swept area is smeared, renew them.
 Wiper blades should be renewed annually.

-To remove a windscreen wiper blade, pull the arm fully away from the screen until it locks.
-Depress the tab on the side of the wiper arm.
+To remove a windscreen wiper blade, pull the arm fully away from the windscreen until it locks.
+Swivel the blade through 90º, then depress the locking tab (arrowed) and push the blade down the arm.

 Detach the blade from the end fitting on the arm.
 When fitting the new blade, make sure that the blade locks securely into the arm, and that the blade is orientated correctly.